Databases Design

 Databases design

-This presentation is not a complete course on databases design, but an initial approach to clarify the process and concepts required to construct coherent databases.
+This presentation is not a comprehensive course on database design, but rather a preliminary approach to clarifying the processes and concepts necessary to create coherent databases.

 The approach and the vocabulary used here are intended for non-specialist readers, without removing the concepts essential to the design process: "Ce qui se conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément"...
 (Boileau)

-The approach and tool (as seen below) are not "toy" applications and are able to build and manage real relational databases.
+The approach and tool (see below) are not 'toy' applications and are capable of building and managing real relational databases.

 ------------------------------------